 Learn to run digital and hybrid events with Alex Theuma, SaaStock CEO [interview]

-Reading about new event formats is useful when planning one, but an entirely theoretical perspective might get tedious after some time.
+Reading about webinars and new event formats is useful when planning one, but an entirely theoretical perspective might get tedious after some time.
 Concepts and theses sometimes look good on paper, but actually turn out to be useless in real life.

 That's why there's nothing better than gaining insights from a specialist who works in the field.

 This one puts his family first and describes himself as a dad of two first of all, then as the founder of SaaS Stock next.
 He organizes conferences and local events annually to gather experts from all over the world to share business experiences.

 The SaaStock conference takes place annually in Dublin, Ireland, and brings together the global SaaS community.
 It consists of a 2-day conference and a 1-day accelerator filled with numerous satellite events focused on building and scaling B2B software-as-a-service companies.
 The focus of the conference and satellite events is on building and scaling B2B Software as a Service companies.
 It's for B2B SaaS Founders, Executives, Investors, and anyone working to grow and scale a B2B software as a service company.